-Library
+Kares Library

 The Athens State University Library opened in 1996, with the majority of the funds for its construction coming from private donations.
 In addition to the Library collection and offices, the building houses the University Writing Center, a Learning Commons area, and the Dr. Elva Bell McLin Archives Room.
+The Library was named as the Kares Library in May 2019 in recognition of the gift of Mr. and Mrs. Robert Kares.
+Mr. Kares is a 1968 alumnus of Athens College.